-Bowl season is here and both of West Virginia’s top football schools earned a berth this year.
+Bowl season is here and both of West Virginia’s college football schools earned a berth this year.

-Marshall will face South Florida in the Gasparilla Bowl, while West Virginia plays Syracuse in the World Camping Bowl.
+Marshall will face South Florida in the Gasparilla Bowl, while the WVU football team faces Syracuse in the World Camping Bowl.

 Read on for more information related to WV sports betting: